Compliance Disruptors: Seismic Shifts of the Regulatory Landscape

 The Historic Stone Cellar at Markham Vineyards is rich in both history and aroma.
 Built in 1879 as part of one of the oldest continuously operated wineries in the Napa Valley, it accentuates the heritage of the vineyard through a stunning visual and olfactory experience.

-After being transported to the vineyard, guests will enjoy the vintner’s acclaimed exclusives, harvested and produced on its 350-acre estate, during a special wine and appetizer reception in the Tasting Room.
+After meeting in front of the Blend Café/Fountain Courtyard and being transported to the vineyard, guests will enjoy the vintner’s acclaimed exclusives, harvested and produced on its 350-acre estate, during a special wine and appetizer reception in the Tasting Room.

 As you dine, you’ll be surrounded by stone walls encasing hundreds of wine-filled oak barrels in a fusion of past and present.
 The beautiful backdrop pairs elegantly with the piquant menu to create a sumptuous dining experience you’ll treasure.